Should I Sell My Tesla?

 An All Mobile Marketplace

-And as we said earlier, Teslas on the Carmigo auction platform sold for nearly 15% more than the average dealership trade-in price in the last three months.
+And as we said earlier, Teslas on the Carmigo Marketplace sold for nearly 15% more than the average dealership trade-in price in the last three months.

 Are you still wondering, “Should I sell my Tesla?”
 Then it may be time.
-Try listing it on the Carmigo auction platform to see how much money you could make.
+Try listing it on the Carmigo Marketplace to see how much money you could make.
 Even if you’re still on the fence.
-It’s always free to list and you have no obligation to sell unless the highest bid meets or beats your set price.
+It’s always free to list and you have no obligation to sell unless the highest offer meets or beats your set price.